yanchith/webglutenfree/README.md

 We serve your draw calls type-safe and gluten-free.

-Webglutenfree is a lightweight, high-level abstraction layer on top of WebGL2 that removes gl state machine from the equation.
+Webglutenfree is a lightweight, high-level abstraction layer on top of WebGL2.
+We decided to bake this one without internal ~~gluten~~ state, letting everyone enjoy WebGL without worrying too much about their health.

 The library encourages init time creation for all drawing resources (`Command`s, `Attributes`, `Texture`s, `Framebuffer`s, etc.).
-Drawing is done by requesting a render `Target` and executing draw commands on it.
+Drawing is done by requesting a render `Target` and executing draw commands with it.

 Webglutenfree tries not only to be safe and simple to use while adding minimal overhead, but also guide users down the more performant path.